LIAS-CUHKSZ/lias-cuhksz.github.io/_team/alumni/fangke.md

 **Duration:** 2019/09/21 - 2025/03

-**Current Position:** Postdoctoral Researcher at the University of Electronic Science and Technology of China
+**Current Position:** Postdoctoral Researcher at the University of Electronic Science and Technology of China.